attepitkaenen/Scuffeed/README.md

-# Scuffeed
+# ScuffeedBackend
-A start for a social media feed
+A start for a social media feed backend